chriskormaris/MyChessGame/README.md

 Download `.jar` executable:
 - https://drive.google.com/file/d/1FCr1Jyu5zGblsB1dgMzvBgsXTsQb5HRX

-A traditional Chess game implementation using Minimax AI, with Alpha-Beta Pruning.
+A traditional Chess game implementation using Minimax AI.
 The Minimax AI is based on code from the laboratories of the `Artificial Intelligence` course, of the `Department of Informatics`, of the `Athens University of Economics and Business`.
 I created this project from scratch, line by line.